pltrinh1122/mcu/VIBE_CODING.md

 12. **Ongoing status updates**: Maintain the POP Status Dashboard and keep each PLAN's Status field current as progress is made.
 Exclude owners for brevity.
 13. **Status lifecycle**: Use `DRAFT → IN PROGRESS → COMPLETED → ACCEPTED`. `ACCEPTED` denotes final Operator review/acceptance of a `COMPLETED` PLAN/POP.
 Update dashboards to `[ACCEPTED]` upon acceptance and set the PLAN `Status: Accepted`.
 14. **Archiving `__vibec-*` artifacts**: When the Operator requests archiving, mark dashboard entries as `[ARCHIVE]` and set the file `Status: ARCHIVE`.
 Move the file to `VIBE-ARCHIVE/` (preserving filename), prepend an "Archived on [ISO UTC] – reason" note, and update POP dashboards/links.
 Deletion is at Operator discretion later (Git history already preserves content).
+15. **Archive immutability rule**: Treat `VIBE-ARCHIVE/` as read-only.
+Do not modify archived files unless the Operator gives explicit instructions for a narrowly scoped administrative update (e.g., fix broken links, add “superseded by” pointers, or required redactions).
+When such updates are approved, append an "Admin update on [ISO UTC]: <reason>" note at the top and make only the minimal change.

 #### Archiving commands (example)